-I've been an avid sports man my entire life, and only a couple years ago--2 years to be exact--I was introduced to B/R and the world of sports writing, and honestly haven't looked back.
+I've been an avid sports man my entire life, and in 2010, I was introduced to B/R and the world of sports writing.
+I haven't looked back.

-Since then, I have amassed thousands of readers, a short stint as a NBA Featured Columnist, publications on LA Times, CBS Sports, etc, and most importantly, a priceless experience that I will never forget.
+Since then, I have amassed thousands of readers, a short stint as a NBA Featured Columnist, have written countless features/profiles, covered the first-ever College Football Playoff title game in Arlington, Texas, and have been published on the Register-Guard, LA Times, CBS Sports, and others throughout my six years as a writer.

-I look forward to meeting and talking to all of you and I hope I can learn as much from you as you from me.
+I look forward to meeting and talking to all of you.
 This really is a great platform and I hope all of you take full advantage of it.

 If you ever have any questions or wanna talk, feel free to email me at (firstname.lastname@example.org).

 You can follow me at (http://twitter.com/#!/HayDayKim)

 What I learned from Peyton Manning's Sportsman of the year acceptance speech: http://www.chatsports.com/denver-broncos/a/What-I-learned-from-Peyton-Mannings-Sportsman-of-the-Year-acceptance-speech-10-26-407

 No problem!
 Happy to help!

 Hey Hayden, as far as using full names, you should try to use them in headlines when possible.
 Using full names will help attract more reads from search engines.
 Same with early in your article.
 After using a full name, using a nickname or last name is fine.